Location

 Isabelle’s expertise is the response of freshwater micro-organisms to changes in their environment, caused by both natural variation and anthropogenic perturbations.

 Isabelle has been identifying freshwater algae for 7 years.
-She learned from experience and through a workshop by John D. Wehr (author of the book Freshwater algae of North America: Ecology and classification).
+She learned from experience and through a workshop by John D. Wehr (author of the book Freshwater Algae of North America: Ecology and Classification).

 Other information: